thibaudcolas/tailwindcss-vanilla-rtl/README.md

   - Chrome 69 (2018-09-04) and up
   - Edge 79 (2020-01-15) and up
   - Firefox 68 (2019-07-09) and up

-In those three cases, we add fallbacks for LTR languages only.
-To provide full support for RTL languages nonetheless, consider using [postcss-logical](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-logical) to automatically create fallbacks for all scenarios.

 ## Design decisions